django-fluent/django-fluent-pages/docs/newpagetypes/admin.rst

     from django.contrib import admin
     from fluent_pages.admin import PageAdmin
+    from .models import ProductCategoryPage

+    @admin.register(ProductCategoryPage)
     class ProductCategoryPageAdmin(PageAdmin):
         raw_id_fields = PageAdmin.raw_id_fields + ('product_category',)

+Despire being registered in the admin, the model won't show up in the index page.
 The "list" page is never used, as this is rendered by the main :class:`~fluent_pages.admin.PageAdmin` class.
+Only the "add" and "edit" page are exposed by the :class:`~fluent_pages.admin.PageAdmin` class too.

 Customizing fieldsets